Fast solution of Sylvester-structured systems for spatial source separation of the Cosmic Microwave Background: Solving the Linear System

 \textbf{Advantages.} The CG methods has a number of advantages in this setting.
 The coefficient matrix of \cref{eqn.Axb} does not need to be constructed (and there is no expensive decomposition).
-The convergence speed of is determined by the eigenvalues of the coefficient matrix and the specific right-hand side.
+The convergence speed is determined by the eigenvalues of the coefficient matrix and the specific right-hand side.
 If convergence speed is too slow, \emph{preconditioning} techniques can be used to accelerate convergence.
-Furthermore, in this setting CG is quite amenable to parallelization by distributing sky domain grid onto different processors and parallelizing matvec procedures
+Furthermore, in this setting CG is quite amenable to parallelization by distributing sky domain grid onto different processors and parallelizing matvec procedures.

-\textbf{Disadvantages.} The CG method also has some important disadvantages in this setting.
+\textbf{Disadvantages.} The CG method also has some relevant disadvantages in this setting.
 We still must deal with vectors of size $nN$.
-We also cannot take advantage of any structure or compressibility which may be present in $\vek y$ or rather in ${\tt reshape}(\vek y, N, n)$.
-Most importantly, it has been shown that applying an iterative method directly to the tensor-structured problem can sometimes lead to performance hampered by the large condition number of the full-size problem \cite{pal-sim-kroncond}.
+We also cannot take advantage of any structure or compressibility which may be present in $\vek Y$.
+Most importantly, it has been shown that applying an iterative method directly to the tensor-structured problem can lead to performance hampered by the large condition number of the full-size problem \cite{pal-sim-kroncond}.